Hospitals

 Emergency departments (ERs) have seen significant increases in admissions for patients presenting with mental health concerns.
 In Michigan, psychiatric emergencies were the most common reason for ER visits from 2017-2020.
 Patients admitted for mental health concerns stay disproportionately longer than other patients, often because of factors outside of the ER (such as limited inpatient beds).
 This results in an enormous financial burden to hospitals and limits capacity to provide other emergency services.
 In many cases, these increases can be attributed to frequent admissions of a small portion of patients with SMI in need of more sustained intervention.

-Individuals may have a lack of awareness that their condition is a symptom of an illness that makes it challenging for them to adhere to outpatient treatment.
+People living with SMI often experience an inability to recognize their illness or symptoms which make them suspicious of treatment, making it challenging for them to adhere to outpatient treatment.
 This can lead to further decompensation and high utilization of ERs for healthcare.
-Thus, many of these individuals are more familiar to ER staff than community mental health professionals, creating a unique opportunity for ER staff to directly address the problem of high utilization by starting the process for AOT.
-Research has found that individuals on an AOT order have less frequent hospital visits, reduced suicidal and violent behavior, and reduced substance misuse.
+Many of these individuals are more familiar to ER staff than community mental health professionals, creating a unique opportunity for ER staff to directly address the problem of high utilization by starting the process for AOT.
+Research has found that individuals on an AOT order have less frequent ER visits, reduced suicidal and violent behavior, and reduced substance misuse.

 Action steps for emergency rooms: